pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 clubs and allowing others to play easier, more fluidly.
 Visitors can be guided to learn the ropes as quickly as possible.
 The existing lack of interoperability between tools is actually an opportunity for something better.
+The ability to find patterns and assemble these guides, providing a mechanism to influence and constantly improve practice, is one of the benefits of the Scholarly Commons over [proprietary approaches], and is something which those types of approaches will never be able to offer in quite the same way.

 # A relative advantage